-I mean, you don’t know what you don’t know, right?
-So, I am going to help you discover how to write for the employer so your resume will get read and probably even get you invited to an interview.
-Then, I’ll give you a great tip to help you get started writing an amazingly-fantastic resume you won’t believe you wrote yourself!
+It’s not rocket science, but I mean, you don’t know what you don’t know, right?
+So, I am going to help you discover how to write for the employer so your resume will get read and 99% certainly get you invited to an interview.
+Then, I’ll give you a great tip to help you get started writing an fantastic resume you won’t believe you wrote yourself!
 So, what is…

 Answer: Copy the Job Posting!

 Seriously.
-That is the answer — copy the job posting — the job posting is your golden ticket!
+That is the answer—copy the job posting—the job posting is your golden ticket!
+Let me explain:

 Great Tip: Use Words from the Job Posting

 Back in the day, it was referred to as “skills matching”.
 Nowadays, with so many companies using ATSs, it’s more about peppering your resume with the keywords and phrases used in the job posting.
 Although I implied earlier you should ‘copy the job posting’, I don’t mean “copy” word-for-word—I mean grab keywords and phrases from the job posting to use in your descriptions, not as your descriptions.
 Here’s an example: